Typora supports rendering normal mathematics using Tex/LaTeX syntax. The rendering process is processed by MathJax.

 or \newline

 to achieve the same behavior as previous versions.
-But it may bring some unexpected issues, so if you met any math issues after enabled it, please try disable the option, and report to us, if it is the cause.
+But it may bring some unexpected issues, so if you are met with any math issues after enabling it, please try disabling the option and report to us if it is the cause.

 Use \displaylines